ultraseedbox/USB-Docs/UltraSeedbox Applications/Bazarr/Initial Setup and Configuration.md

 ### Setting Up Subtitle Providers

 * Upon successful installation, wait for up to 5 minutes for Bazarr to initialize.
-* After clicking **Connect** on the UCP, you’ll be shown with Bazarr’s first time setup guide.
+* After clicking **Connect** on the UCP, you’ll be shown with Bazarr’s first-time setup guide.
 * You may leave the first page as-is.
 Click **Next** to save and move on to the next step
 * Here, we will set up subtitle providers.
 * On subtitles options section, leave both options as-is